-What Can a Handyman Do in Baraboo, Wisconsin?
+What Can a Handyman Do Without a License in Baraboo, Wisconsin?

 In Wisconsin, most “handyman” work is not covered by a single statewide general contractor license, but you can’t hold yourself out as/operate as a dwelling contractor (or dwelling contractor qualifier) for 1–2 family dwellings without Wisconsin DSPS credentials.
 Separate state credentials are required for regulated trades (electrical, plumbing, HVAC/refrigeration, LP gas), and you’ll still need local building permits in Baraboo/Sauk County for many projects even if no state credential is required.